 Choice of terminals, calling rights, special services: setting up Unified Communications & Collaboration solutions requires a structured and flexible deployment plan, an assessment of business needs, automated implementation, and successful adoption by employees.
 So here are four best practices we've come across with our customers.

 Unified Communications & Collaboration solutions (UC for Unified Communications, an integrated set of communications tools that company employees can use to exchange ideas and work more efficiently from any workstation/terminal) are developing fast.
 So it’s fair to ask how IT can make investing in this type of project sustainable – especially since it’s essential to factor in the company’s business challenges: staying adaptable, updating working methods, always improving collaboration practices, and so on.
-For ISD, this means offering a stable, scalable platform that can constantly adapt to business needs and to changing working methods.
+For Information Systems Director (ISD), this means offering a stable, scalable platform that can constantly adapt to business needs and to changing working methods.

 When it’s time to choose, having a number of best practices is key.